-Behind the sofa is a 40” (55.88 cm) flatscreen TV that rises and lowers automatically.
+Behind the sofa is a 40” (55.88 cm) flatscreen TV that raises and lowers automatically.

 The lower helm provides an enclosed space for operating the Absolute Navetta 48.
 The helm is positioned on the port side with a double helm seat and a pantograph-style door that allows the operator to acquire a view behind and easy access to the midship spring line.